d1ddle/truenas-arr-suite/dummy-guide.md

 Bear in mind this screenshot was taken from a virtual machine.
 - Shut down the system using the top right menu and put your HDD drives back into the system, then reboot.

-1.1 - Storage
+### 1-1-Storage
 - Log back into the Web UI and head to the **Storage** tab
 - Create a new pool ideally with raid1 (single disk mirroring) or better.
 - Name the pool `tank`

-1.2 - Apps
+### 1-2-Apps
-- Head to the Apps tab and select your `tank` pool when asked where to put Apps
+- Head to the **Apps** tab and select your `tank` pool when asked where to put Apps
-- At the top navigate to **Manage Catalogs** and **Add Catalog**
+- At the top navigate to **Manage Catalogs** -> **Add Catalog**
 - Name it truecharts, uncheck force create, add `https://github.com/truecharts/catalog` as the repository, ensure `stable` as the preferred trains and `main` as the branch, and Save.

 So, pretty standard stuff so far.
 This is where it gets different from other beginner guides as we want our system to last more than 6 months.
 We are only going to create one datset so that we can use hardlinks detailed on [TRaSH guides](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/#bad-path-suggestion).

-So:
+### 1-3-Filesystem
 - Head to **Storage**, select `tank` and **Add Dataset**
-- Name the dataset `data`, and leave settings default except for `Case Sensitivity`; change this to `Insensitive`
+- Name the dataset `data`, and leave settings default except for `Case Sensitivity` change this to `Insensitive`.

+Next we need to add subfolders [like in the TRaSH guide](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/#folder-structure).

+- Go to **System Settings** -> **Shell**

+You can use this shell to enter the command line as root, but I'm going to assume you're using your own SSH client (like [PuTTY](https://www.putty.org/)) since the web shell doesn't support nano file edit properly.
+You can turn on SSH in **System Settings** -> **Services**.
+Set auto-start with the system and user as root.

+- Enter `cd /`
+- Enter `cd mnt/tank/data`
+- Enter `mkdir media`
+- Enter `mkdir torrents`
+- Enter `mkdir vpn`
+- Enter `cd media`
+- Enter `mkdir movies`
+- Enter `mkdir tv`

+Now the filesystem is setup, we're going to install an app automation and updater tool called HeavyScript, written by TrueCharts dev and TRaSH guide writer HeavyBullets.

+### 1-4-HeavyScript
+- While in the Shell as root:
+- Enter `cd /`
+- Enter `curl -s https://raw.githubusercontent.com/Heavybullets8/heavy_script/main/functions/deploy.sh | bash && source "$HOME/.bashrc" 2>/dev/null && source "$HOME/.zshrc" 2>/dev/null`
+- Navigate to **System Settings** -> **Advanced** -> **Cron Jobs** and click **Add**
+- Read and **Close** the warning
+- Name the job `heavyscript`, ensuring it **runs as root**
+- Enter the following in the command line: `bash /root/heavy_script/heavy_script.sh update`
+- Leave the rest of the settings except make sure it is **Enabled**.

+Go back into the Shell as root making sure to `cd /` once in.
+Now we are going to configure heavyscript.
+Don't worry, it's pretty easy, just be patient, and prepare to do some reading.

-Section 4 - Unpackerr\
+- Run

+### 4-Unpackerr
 Install from TrueCharts.
 In the Extra Environment variables, add the following with changes to the API keys and URLs to suit your system:

 `UN_SONARR_0_URL`